Timmylin123/starter-hugo-academic/content/publication/game/index.md

 ---
-title: Benefits of an Interactive Robot Character in Immersive Puzzle Games
+title: "[RO-MAN 2022] Benefits of an Interactive Robot Character in Immersive Puzzle Games"
 abstract: Robots are becoming increasingly prominent in the entertainment sphere, where they interact with guests in themed environments to tell stories, often in place of human characters.
 To evaluate the potential